Tbilisi Old Town

 Seen from the castle, Tbilisi.

-then was told to proceed to the bank to purchase the visa (15€ this year, $20 last year, saved $1.50, can pay in either currency) and come back to the window without waiting in line to get my passport stamped.
+to purchase the visa (15€ this year, $20 last year, saved $1.50, can pay in either currency) and come back to the window without waiting in line to get my passport stamped.
 Inefficient system.
 FOREX and cafeteria at the border.
 15 minute stop near Rize, Turkey where there is a lokanta

 Tot: 0.176s; Tpl: 0.029s; cc: 13; qc: 36; dbt: 0.0285s; 36; m:apollo w:www (22.214.171.124); sld: 2;